theboman/comic_scraper/readme.md

 scrape initial search page on comic series

 - [x] Return list of all comic issues on title
-- [x] puts this list into an array of objects called comics with the following json/mogodb format:
+- [x] puts this list into an object of arrays called comics with the following json/mogodb format:

 ```javascript
     comics: {